Sen. Padilla is forcefully removed from Noem's news conference on immigration raids and handcuffed

 “Will any Republican senator speak up for our democracy?”
 Warren pleaded.

+“My view is it was wildly inappropriate,” Johnson, a Trump ally, told reporters outside the House chamber as Democrats walking past shouted over him, “That’s a lie!”

+“A sitting member of Congress should not act like that,” Johnson said, loudly speaking over reporters’ questions.
+“It’s beneath a member of Congress.
+It’s beneath the U.S. senator.”

-Senate Republican leader John Thune said he wants to know the facts of the situation.
+Senate Republican leader John Thune said he wants to know the facts of the situation first.

 Other Republicans had a more muted response, with some saying they had not yet seen the video.